dqx-translation-project/dqx-translation-project.github.io/docs/dqxclarity.md

 ## pre-requirements

-- A live translation API key
+- (Recommended) A live translation API key
-    - Currently, only [DeepL](./dqxclarity/apis/deepl.md) and [Google Translate](./dqxclarity/apis/google_api.md) are supported.
+    - Currently, only [DeepL](./dqxclarity/apis/deepl.md) and [Google Translate](./dqxclarity/apis/google_api.md) are supported
+    - Note that this is not _mandatory_, but highly advised. dqxclarity also has the option of using a "free" version of Google Translate, which sneakily uses Google's Mobile UI.
+The translation is not nearly as good or stable as using one of the options above.

 !!! tip